 - How can we address school transport issues?

-Firstly, note that advice for passengers on public transport does not apply to dedicated school transport.
-It is also recognised that dedicated school services take different forms, e.g. a single pick-up location, multiple pick-ups, varying numbers etc. Again, it will depend on the local context.
+It is recognised that dedicated school services take different forms, e.g. a single pick-up location, multiple pick-ups, varying numbers etc. Again, it will depend on the local context.
 There is an exhortation to adopt a partnership approach with local authorities, schools, trusts, dioceses etc. Collaboration to try and achieve the best and safest model is key.
 In an ideal world you would be able to group pupils on transport in accordance (say) with year groups but, other than that, measures you need to consider are around hygiene (sanitiser on boarding / disembarking), additional cleaning, organised queuing.
 You might consider additional buses to facilitate distancing but we acknowledge there is a cost attached to that.
 Face coverings for pupils over the age of 11 is to be considered ‘where appropriate, for example, if they are likely to come into very close contact with people outside of their group’.

 - Our pupils use public transport – what about them?

-This is a challenging situation.
 Schools are being steered to encourage parents, staff, pupils to walk or cycle if at all possible.
 ‘Walking buses’ are suggested – the familiar sight of the crocodile.
-The guidance trumpets the Government’s investment in pop up cycling lanes and widened pavements.
+The guidance trumpets the Government’s investment in pop-up cycling lanes and widened pavements.
 If public transport cannot be avoided, then the guidance suggests staggered start times which may enable journeys to take place outside of peak hours.
 Schools should contact the local authority to commence a dialogue on potential public transport issues and potential alternatives.